How else can I take action?

 The government must take Thames Water into special administration and KEEP it in public ownership.
 This means copying the model of Railtrack becoming publicly owned Network Rail NOT the model of Bulb being temporarily nationalised then returned to the private sector.

-Thames Water is collapsing because it has racked up nearly £19 billion of debt.
+Thames Water is collapsing because it has racked up approximately £20 billion of debt.
 In 1989 it started out with zero debt.
-It has spent the last 34 years profiting at our expense.
 The company has paid out £7.2 billion in dividends and in 2022 paid out £37 million of “internal dividends” to its parent company.

 The largest stake in Thames Water is owned by a Canadian pension fund.
 Other shareholders include companies owned by the governments of Kuwait, Abu Dhabi and China.

-The government's priority should be protecting the public from the mess caused by these financial institutions.
-Protecting billpayers and protecting our water and our rivers.
+The government's priority should be protecting the public and our natural environment from the mess caused by these financial institutions.

 Regulation is no solution - there is a revolving door between Ofwat and the water companies.
 Cathryn Ross, the interim co-CEO of Thames Water previously worked at Ofwat.